golemfactory/home-tasks/home-tasks/simple-poll.md

    Current bid needs to be higher than the previous bid.

+   Cannot bid after auction is finished (after block with particular number is mined).

 1. **Pass**

    Can be called only if someone else outbids the caller's previous bid.
 Returns locked funds to the caller's address.